danielwidhiarto/Draxlorant-Store/README.md

 ## Features

-- Shop Rolls Checker: DraxLorant-Bot allows you to check your daily shop rolls in Valorant directly on your Discord server.
+- **Shop Rolls Checker**: DraxLorant-Bot allows you to check your daily shop rolls in Valorant directly on your Discord server.
 Stay up to date on the latest items available without logging into the game.

-- Safe and Official**: The DraxLorant-Bot interacts with the official Valorant API, ensuring a secure and authorized approach without asking users for sensitive information.
+- **Safe and Official**: The DraxLorant-Bot interacts with the official Valorant API, ensuring a secure and authorized approach without asking users for sensitive information.

-- Discord Integration: Receive shop roll updates seamlessly on your Discord server, enhancing your gaming experience.
+- **Discord Integration**: Receive shop roll updates seamlessly on your Discord server, enhancing your gaming experience.

 ## Getting Started